 O Lord, there are times when I feel burned out.
 I’ve used up all the oil in my lamp, so to speak.
 My energy wanes.
 My passion dissipates.
 I wonder if I can go on.

 Lord, I know that sometimes my exhaustion is a reminder that I haven’t been resting.
-You created me with a need for regular Sabbath.
-Sometimes I forget this, or choose to ignore it.
+You created me with a need for a regular Sabbath.
+Sometimes I forget this or choose to ignore it.
 No wonder I get overly tired.
 Forgive me for failing to rest.
 Help me to make this a priority.

 But there are times, Lord, when the demands of life are simply overwhelming.
 Work requires so much of me, and then my children are sick or my parents are ailing or the washing machine floods my house or . . . .
 You know the drill, Lord.
 And you know how so many times I have called out to you in desperation.